GracesGames/GracesGames.github.io/_posts/2017-07-23-The-Floor-is-Lava.markdown

 ---
-layout: post
+layout: default
-title:  The Floor is Lava
+modal-id: 5
+title:  TheFloorIsLava
-date:   2017-07-23 03:00:00 +0200
+date: 2014-07-14
-categories: Unity Mobile
-image: ../assets/images/the_floor_is_lava/TheFloorIsLava-Index-Image.png
+img: TheFloorIsLava-Index-Image.png
+alt: TheFloorIsLava
 ---

-{:.p-center}
 TheFloorIsLava is currently in Beta in the Play Store.

 After developing games for desktop and the browser, I wanted to developed a mobile app.
 TheFloorIsLava is developed together with [Isa Pfab][isa-pfab].
 It is based on the child-hood game [The Floor is Lava][wikipedia-hot-lava] and the popular app [Doodle Jump][doodle-jump], a vertical infinite runner.
 The goal of the project was to develop and publish a working game for the Google Play Store.